Influencer Gifting vs. Paid Collaborations: What to Know

 That's why it's so important to be explicit about campaign expectations.
 This includes:

 Ideally, your campaign timeline should give your creators a few weeks of flexibility.
 Doing so accounts for potential shipping delays.
-This gives your influencers extra time to brainstorm their posts, too.
+This gives influencers time to brainstorm their posts, too.

 Brands collaborating with influencers shouldn't have to settle on subpar content.